VarunPrajapati373/CoinX-Java-BlockChain/README.md

 # CoinX - A Simple Cryptocurrency

 CoinX is a basic implementation of a cryptocurrency using Java.
-This project is part of a tutorial to help developers understand the fundamentals of blockchain, cryptographic signatures, transactions, and wallets.
+This project is to help understand the fundamentals of blockchain, cryptographic signatures, transactions, and wallets.

 ## Features